gmr/apiary/README.md

 apiary
 ======
-Apiary is a modern data-center management tool that includes provisioning, configuration management and inventory control.
+Apiary is a modern data-center management tool that takes a holistic approach to provisioning, configuration management and inventory control.

 Inventory Management
 --------------------